How to draw a hexagonal shape dynamically using HTML, CSS, and JavaScript

 2. housekeeping variables are determined based on the public vars

-note: these are "private", meaning they are not intended to be changed casually
+note: these are "private", they are not intended to be changed by caller

 | x0 | x1 | x2